 About the Putnam Competition

-The William Lowell Putnam Mathematical Competition is perhaps the most prestigious university-level mathematics competition in the world.
+The William Lowell Putnam Mathematical Competition is the preeminent mathematics competition for undergraduate college students in the United States and Canada.
+The Putnam Competition takes place annually on the first Saturday of December.
+The competition consists of two 3-hour sessions, one in the morning and one in the afternoon.
 The Putnam Competition is an annual examination consisting of twelve problems, each worth ten points.
 Testing originality as well as technical competence, the examination's median score is often zero points out of 120.

-Using the results of a selection test, the Putnam Supervisor selects three students to form the official Northwestern Putnam Team.
-Students not selected for the official team may still participate in the competition as individual contestants, and we encourage all interested students to participate.
+Prior to 2019, the Putnam Supervisor used the results of a selection test to select three students to form the official Northwestern Putnam Team.
+Students not selected for the official team could still participate in the competition as individual contestants.

-Note that starting in 2019, there will be no preselection of team members.
+Since 2019, there is no need for preselection of team members.
 Institutions will be ranked by the sum of the scores of their top three participants.
 The top three participants will be referred as the team for that institution, but the team will not bet determined until grading is complete.

 Putnam Competition Training

-To prepare for the Putnam Competition, the Department of Mathematics hosts weekly problem-solving sessions during the Fall quarter.
+To prepare for the Putnam Competition, the Department of Mathematics hosts weekly problem-solving sessions (usually during the Fall quarter).
 We welcome any student interested in tackling difficult problems, regardless of whether he or she intends to participate in the Putnam Competition.